Beach Cleanup FAQ’s

 Q: What is the BLUE BUCKET?

 A: The BLUE BUCKET is a vital tool dedicated to tracking litter, debris and green waste collected during a cleanup.
 It allows volunteers to submit their cleanup results and findings directly into our online data collection system.
 Make sure to count cigarette butts, straws and bottle caps during your cleanup.
 The BLUE BUCKET image is located on each page on the right hand column of our website, or you may also access it directly here.

 Q: What should I bring to a cleanup?

 A: Each volunteer should bring a bucket (1 to 5 gallon) and a pair of reusable cloth gloves to reduce waste and be more sustainable.
 All other supplies are provided by the site captain upon check-in.
 No need to bring bags.
 Bring snacks and plenty of water (preferably in a reusable bottle).

 Q: What should I wear to a cleanup?

 A: Volunteers should wear closed-toe shoes (no flip-flops please), layered clothing, weather-appropriate jacket, sunscreen, sunglasses and a hat.

 Q: I have court-ordered community service to perform with a non-profit organization.
 Can I complete with the Beach Coalition, and am I able to get a document of the hours I put in?

 A: When you arrive to the cleanup, check in with the site captain before and after you perform your community service hours.
 A site captain will sign official paperwork after you’ve completed your hours.
-The Pacific Beach Coalition operates under Pacifica’s Environmental Family, our fiscal sponsor and a registered 501(c)3 non-profit organization.
+If you need a template we put one together for you.